shanemmattner/ESP32-C3_Rust_Tutorials/README.md

 ## Chapter 4 - Blinky + Button HSM
 Add a button to the blinky program and make a hierarchical state machine using the [statig crate](https://github.com/mdeloof/statig).

-## Chapter 5 - Blinky + Button Pub/Sub
+## Chapter 5 - Blinky + Button Multi-thread
-Add a button to the blinky program and use pub/sub to talk between an LED fsm and button fsm
+Move the button logic into another thread and send a message to the blinky thread when the button is pressed

 ## Chapter 6 - Blinky + WiFi
 Blinky, but now we're connected to WiFi